 - Statute of Leondrino

-The Statue of Leondrino contains the goal and duties of the responsible Leondrino licensee regarding the management of Leondrino currencies.
+The bylaw of Leondrino contains the goal and duties of the responsible Leondrino licensee regarding the management of Leondrino currencies.
 Moreover, it contains rules regarding the monetary board including how to appoint new members to ensure its independence.
-Comparable to statues of public central banks, it also includes rules regarding reporting, reserve management und instruments that are allowed as market maker in critical circumstances.
+Comparable to bylaws of public central banks, it also includes rules regarding reporting, reserve management und instruments that are allowed as market maker in critical circumstances.
 Following the lifecycle concept of Leondrino, it also contains rules of listings and delistings and the allowance to issue and manage its own bridge and reserve currency.

 Technical Specifications and APIs

 The initial phase of building the Leondrino platform was driven by our vision and concrete customer projects.
 Based on feedback of those real customers situations and user interactions, we adapted APIs , e.g. the Leondrino Payment interface or the KYC services interface, and other technical specifications.
 So far, we have been sharing those specifications with our customers and project partners only.
 We are entering a phase of maturity of the platform development where we will publish our APIs and other technical specifications step by step.
 With the current rise of organisations to develop standards around tokenization, we can contribute and cooperate to support a seamless integration of payments and exchange of competing branded currencies.